 The results of Pucci’s new approach, one shared by brands such as Moncler and Tod’s, are fruitful.
-Pucci’s signature prints and pastel color palette are effortless interpreted by Kocher, who incorporates KOCHÉ’S streetwear attitude into the FW20 collection.
+Pucci’s signature prints and pastel color palette are effortlessly interpreted by Kocher, who incorporates KOCHÉ’S streetwear attitude into the FW20 collection.
 Embroidered tracksuits, ruched dresses and luxe rugby shirts are wearable yet high-fashion, and the collaboration even receives its own intricate, crest-like logo.

 HYPEBAE talked to Kocher about her experience collaborating with Pucci, as well as her inspiration behind the range.
 Keep reading to learn more about the KOCHÉ x Emilio Pucci FW20 collection and check out every look from the collaboration in the gallery above.

 For this collaboration, how did you blend the codes of Emilio Pucci — a storied fashion house — with the signatures of your own label?

 There is such a strong heritage at Pucci that it was easy for me to dive into Pucci’s universe.
 I share with Emilio Pucci a love for colors, a joyful way of mixing things.
 I highly respect this prestigious house, and I brought my energy and my vision.